De117/scanner/notes-on-extensions.md

 ("OpenPGP certificate" meaning an OpenPGP key enabled for authentication.)
 Client sends list of supported CertificateTypes, server chooses one.

-Server MUST choose one or terminate with a fatal alert.
+Server MUST choose one or terminate with an `unsupported_certificate` alert.
 Client MUST NOT send this extension if it supports only X.509 certs.
 Server MAY omit echoing this extension if it support only X.509 certs.

 Given the last one, this one likely just tests for OpenPGP cert support.
 (Which I'd assume is extremely rare.)

-Not testing.
+However, we can test whether the server understands the extension, since if it does, it will either terminate with `unsupported_certificate` or accept the use of OpenPGP keys.

 10. Supported groups (a.k.a.
 Elliptic curves, RFC 4492, additionally 7919)